 Why is this happening?

-With six million customers, we have to ensure fairness for all and hence the need to phase out SoLow.
+We have to ensure fairness for all and hence the need to phase out SoLow.

 What will change on my bill?

-You will notice a standing on your 2015/16 bill.
-However, you’ll also notice a reduction in the amount you pay for each cubic metre of water you use, which will offset any rise.
+You will notice a standing charge on your 2015/16 bill.
+However, you’ll also notice a reduction in the amount you pay for each cubic metre of water you use, which will help offset any rise.

 How much will my bill change by?